2025 Student Conference on Conservation Science

 The SCCS family

 The SCCS family is growing fast!
-In addition to the flagship event in Cambridge, there are now SCCS events in India, Hungary and the USA, with some more possible additions in the next few years.
+In addition to the flagship event in Cambridge, there are now SCCS events in Hungary, India, Sweden and the USA, with some possible additions in the next few years.

 Our Sponsors and Supporters